-I parked at Tumacácori National Historical Park and took a free shuttle to Tubac Presidio State Park before walking back to Tumacácori (the shuttle doesn’t always run – check with the park for the schedule).
+I parked at Tumacácori National Historical Park and took a free shuttle to Tubac Presidio State Park before walking back to Tumacácori (the shuttle doesn’t always run – check with the parks for the schedule).

 Then set out on the four-mile trail between Tumacácori National Historical Park and Tubac Presidio State Park, which offers a flat, shady stroll along the Santa Cruz River.
 The trail traces the historic route of Juan Bautista de Anza who left Mexico in 1775 and – along with 300 colonists – traveled all the way to California, creating an overland route to what we now call San Francisco.

 The Anza Trail from Tumacácori to Tubac Presidio State Park is part of the 1,200-mile Juan Bautista de Anza National Historic Trail, which stretches from Mexico to San Francisco, ending in the Golden Gate National Recreation Area (and the site of a future National Parks passport stamp!)

 The larger Anza Trail is the first international historic trail and, to keep adding to the historic credentials of the Anza Trail from Tumacácori to Tubac, it’s also the first four miles of the Anza Trail to be formally established in Arizona.

 Walking the Anza Trail here is a pleasant (and easy!) way to remember the tangled history of the land where Jesuit and Franciscan missionaries both traded with and clashed with the O’odham and Apache.
 And where Juan Bautista and his 300 colonists stopped to plan for their historic journey west.

 If walking from Tubac Presido to Tumacácori, the one-way, four-mile trail ends at the remains of the church of the Mission San José de Tumacácori.
 It’s a fascinating way to end a walk through history.